 Almost everyone makes some changes to the plans, either before or as they build.
 This is as it should be since your combination of site, climate and space needs are unique and your house will be more alive, efficient and comfortable if it responds.
 We think you are better off starting out with a set of plans that allow you to make these changes and we will even help you with suggestions for those customizations (see the Plans Support Forum).

 Many of our plans have no internal load bearing walls and the interiors can be redesigned and spaces relocated as needed.
-Moving windows, doors and non-structural partitions can be visualized and floor plan drawings produced with a simple computer floor plan software program like 3d Home Architect (get version 3, NOT a later version) or Better Homes and Gardens Home Designer (ver 6 or later).
+Moving windows, doors and non-structural partitions can be visualized and floor plan drawings produced with a simple computer floor plan software program.
 These programs allow you to reprint the modified floor plans, electrical plans and elevations to scale so they can be pasted into the paper plans.
 Sorry, we cannot provide technical support for these programs and we DO NOT do customized modifications to our plans.

 In addition, you can combine your own notes and drawings and put them into your plans.
 Note that simple things like moving a window or door can often by hand note drawn right on the paper plans.
 Builders do this at the permit counter all the time.
 Just "X" out what you eliminate and draw in what is new.
 Put in dimensions as needed or change a dimension and put "NTS" (not to scale) when you move something without reprinting the whole floor plan.